Choosing the right typeface can sometimes seem like a daunting task.

 Many support that sans-serif fonts are easier to read in the web, but that is not always the case.

 Serifs serve a purpose and solve a lot of problems with legibility.
 For example someone with dyslexia or some other reading disorder may find a sans-serif typeface confusing.
 The simplicity and minimalism of sans-serif fonts means that some letterforms are extremely similar (if not identical).
+For example the lowercase letter l, uppercase I and the number 1 are sometimes indistinguishable in sans-serif typefaces.

 Making your text legible to people with dyslexia or other reading disorders makes your text pleasant to everyone.